Hello again pretties!

 My partner had organised the hotel bookings and he had added a note saying we were an expectant couple and needed a smoking-free and quiet room if at all possible to stay in.
 The hotel could not have been more helpful and accommodating and I praise this hotel to all my friends for it.
 They set us up in a room to the very left of the hotel, in a non-smoking area a lovely large double bed room complete with balcony and the all important air conditioning.Being the last balcony room to the left of the hotel gave us a stunning view of the hotels pool and outdoor views.
 Over the course of our holiday I was coated in thick layers of sun-cream and I always wore my holiday straw hat.

-A big part of pregnancy is realizing the amount of things you can no longer do or have but you must watch your partner enjoy all these things.
+A big part of pregnancy is realising the amount of things you can no longer do or have but you must watch your partner enjoy all these things.
 Fear Not!
 Alcohol-Free cocktails are in every bar and every restaurant and there are oh so yummy!
-Let’s just say I tried every single one and I could tell you my favorite to least easily.
+Let’s just say I tried every single one and I could tell you my favourite to least easily.

 When it came to the night-life being 6 months pregnant was no issue or complication at all.
 As we were holidaying in the ‘Old Town’ vs the more drink orientated crazy live-it-up lifestyle ‘New Town’ which was only a 10 minute taxi ride down the road.
 I was comfortable walking hand-in-hand down the cobbled streets of the old town listening to the live bands and experiencing all the night-time entertainers.

 Food at this point was not an issue to me ( when I say this I mean we were blissfully unaware that I had Gestational Diabetes).
 Apart from the obvious no eating raw meat/fish/eggs or live foods I was happy to dine out every night enjoying all the delicious restaurants and Grills the ‘Old Town’ had to offer.